Can You Top This?: Television

 Can You Top This? made its television debut on ABC on October 3, 1950, but only lasted until March 26, 1951.
 This version featured Ward Wilson as host and Ford, Hershfield, and Laurie as panelists.

 The show was briefly revived in syndication by Four Star Television on January 26, 1970, with Wink Martindale as host and featured Morey Amsterdam as Executive Producer and a regular panelist, but this incarnation lasted just eight months.
 In this version, one celebrity (such as Dick Gautier, Louie Nye and Richard Dawson) read jokes submitted by viewers, while a group of panelists (such as Amsterdam, Red Buttons, Paul Winchell and Jack Carter) tried to top the viewer's jokes with their own version on the same subject.
 The viewer earned $25 for having the joke read by the guest, an additional $25 for each panelist who was unable to top the viewer's joke, and $100 and a prize (such as an Ampex audio cassette player) if they topped all three panelists.
 The 1970 version was recorded at CBS Television City in Hollywood, California.
 Studios 31, 33, 41 and 43 were used at different times making it one of the few game shows to tape in all four studios at CBS.

+A pilot was done in 1986 by Barry and Enright Productions with Jm.
+J. Bullock, Brad Garrett, Sydney Goldsmith, and Shecky Greene as the comedians and a radio host named Ken Minyard as the host and Charlie O'Donnell announcing.
+Unlike the 50s and 70s versions, this was taped in color instead of black and white.